MyPitit/TDD/TDD/README.md

 # Next...
 ## 2. Introduction to Jasmine
 Well done!
-Now we learned what is TDD and why you should **always test your code**.
+Now we have learned what is TDD and why you should **always test your code**.
 So let's do some tests!
 Click [here](https://github.com/MyPitit/TDD/tree/master/Jasmine) to get started :bowtie: